How Much To Renew Driving Licence: Renewal Cost And Fees UK

 How Much Does It Cost To Replace A Lost Driving Licence In The UK?

 Replacing a lost or stolen licence costs £20, whether you apply online or by post.
-You cannot renew a lost licence—you must request a duplicate.
+Unlike standard renewals, there is no online discount for replacements.
+You cannot renew a lost licence.
+You must apply specifically for a replacement, which issues a duplicate of your current valid licence.
+The process takes approximately one week online and up to three weeks by post.